anatolieGhebea/elasticsearch-kibana-docker/README.md

 # With nginx reverse proxy

 The following is an example of how to use Nginx as a reverse proxy to secure Elasticsearch and Kibana.

+# Troubleshooting

+If the container keeps restarting, check the `/data` folder ownership.
+Try running `sudo chown -R 1000:1000 data` to change the ownership, this will allow the containers to write to the data folder.